tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/document-data/readme-best-practices.md

 ## Useful Other Resources

-A useful external resource is [Make A Readme] (https://www.makeareadme.com/).
+A useful external resource is [Make A Readme](https://www.makeareadme.com/) .
 With Make A Readme, you can create readme's for repositories.
 Furthermore, it provides suggestions and good tips for good Readme's.